 Healthcare organizations also face the same difficulties that most industries have faced lately: the need to be sure their infrastructure set-up can be supported when employees are working from home, and all content types can still be accessed.
 Although many members of healthcare organizations are not included in those working from home, due to the fact that they need to conduct in-person healthcare, it’s vital to remember that not all employees of healthcare organizations are not all healthcare professionals.
 Every healthcare organization also has people working in HR departments, communication teams, marketing teams, finance teams, executive teams, and so on.

 These teams may not be at the forefront of patient care, but it is only through them that patient care can occur.
-Digital transformation that impacts the infrastructure of how these key departments in the organization work will beneficially impact the entire organization – right down to the healthcare that can be provided.
+The digital transformation that impacts the infrastructure of how these key departments in the organization work will beneficially impact the entire organization – right down to the healthcare that can be provided.

 It’s in the best interest of every organization to ensure that employees are equipped to work from wherever they need and that they can access all the information needed to do their job from any location.
 Investing in administrative systems made possible through digital transformation often provides more efficient workflows and ensures every aspect of ‘behind the scenes’ healthcare is working in a manner to ensure the organization itself is operating as smoothly as possible.